Statistics Notebook

 | Range | Max − Min |

-| Variance | Average squared deviation from the mean |
+| Variance | Average of the squared distances from the mean |

 | Standard deviation (SD) | √Variance — same unit as the data |

-| IQR | Q3 − Q1 — middle 50% of the data |
+| IQR | Q3 − Q1 — the middle 50% of the data |

 amounts.std() # standard deviation